Barbary Crusade: Siege of Mahdia

 A relief army reportedly 40,000 men strong was brought up by Hafsid Sultan Abu al-Abbas Ahmad II supported by the kings of Bejaia and Tlemcen who camped nearby, avoided pitched battle, but started to harass the crusaders.
 The Crusaders had to build a wall around their camp and fortify it.
 The Berbers sent out a negotiating party asking why the French would attack them, they had only troubled the Genoese, a natural affair among neighbors.
 In answer they were told that they were unbelievers who had "crucified and put to death the son of God called Jesus Christ."
-The Berbers laughed saying it was the Jews not they who had done that.
-Negotiations broke off.
+The Berbers laughed saying it was the Jews not they who had done that and broke off negotiations.

-In a subsequent encounter with the large relief army the Crusaders killed many but eventually had to retreat exhausted and tired.
+In a subsequent encounter with the large relief army the Crusaders were forced to retreat.
 The duration of the siege not only frustrated them, but their logistical systems started to weaken.
 When a final assault on the city was repelled they were ready to settle for a treaty.
 On the opposing side the Berbers realized that they could not overcome the heavier armed invaders.
 Both sides looked for a way to end the hostilities.